 The author T. Harv Ecker boldly states: “Give me 5 minutes and I can predict your financial future for the rest of your life.”
 This is done by talking to people and identifying their “money blueprint”, not waving his hands around a crystal ball.
 Well after reading the book you will probably be able to do so too.

 The money blueprint as described in the book will teach you how your thoughts about money stem from childhood experiences and how you today still react to that.
-You will replicate or rebel against the culture, the environment, the beliefs you grew up with.
+You will replicate or rebel against the culture, the environment, and the beliefs you grew up with.
 As an example, you could “rebel” today by spending excessively while you grew up with frugal parents.
 This could also explain why you are a compulsive saver, why lottery winners lose it all very quickly, why you believe “Money is the root of all evil”… the key is that all your actions and hence financial results come from your thoughts, your – drumroll – millionaire mind.

-I really enjoyed that part of the book as it made certain patterns, behaviors in people around me more clear to understand.
+I really enjoyed that part of the book as it made certain patterns, and behaviors in people around me more clear to understand.
 And although the book is primarily focused on money, you can apply the same logic to other aspects of our lives.
 This is the part where I got the most value from the book, this part alone is worth the purchase.

 The Wealth Files: Seventeen Ways Rich People Think and Act Differently from Poor and Middle-Class People